apita1423/cosmoschronicles_pp5/README.md

 - Oisin, John, and Thomas from Tutor Support, who helped with a few issues that came up.

 - My husband who has encouraged me throughout the course, and, of course, my animals who have been okay with me being in front of a computer and not being a bed for them to relax.
-After this I can go back to being a bed.
+After this I can go back to being a bed 🤪.